Extending Fair Null-Space Projections for Continuous Attributes to Kernel Methods: Introduction

 Most often, the focus is on categorical protected attributes (such as ``race'') in a classification setting.
 Whilst a large body of literature assumes this setting, an attribute such as ``age'' is not naturally categorical and other attributes such as ``race'' are commonly found as a population percentage in a given community which is then often categorized as pre-processing.
 Further, the more general regression setting is also not as frequently considered thus rendering the available options to ensure the by law required non-discrimination guarantees slim.
 We will refer to the setup in which the targets as well as the protected attributes are continuous rather than discrete as ``\emph{continuous fairness}''.

-A common strategy in fairness is the idea of ``null-space projection'': first a direction in space predictive of the protected is determined and then the data projected so that this direction becomes uninformative.
+A common strategy in fairness is the idea of ``null-space projection'': first a direction in space predictive of the protected attribute is determined and then the data projected so that this direction becomes uninformative.
 An iterative process that each time removes different pieces of information.
 However, this idea is thus far limited to either linear methods or the application to non-linear embeddings.
-This work significantly extends the approach to kernel induced feature spaces, specifically our contributions are the following: \begin{itemize} \item We derive a method to perform a transformation of the kernel matrix that corresponds to a null-space projection in the empirical feature space. \item We show that the theoretical properties of the kernel matrix are retained and that the projection extends to out-of-sample examples. \item We demonstrate that the transformed kernel is model agnostic: most notably giving rise to a method for fair Support Vector Regression. \item We empirically obtain competitive or improved performance against other contemporary methods. \end{itemize} This paper is structured as follows: first we introduce the field of fair machine learning by discussing a selection of related works (\Cref{sec:RW}) with a focus on social implications in \Cref{sec:soc_imp} before presenting the extension of null-space projections to kernel methods (\Cref{sec:meth}).
+This work significantly extends the approach to kernel induced feature spaces, specifically our contributions are the following: \begin{itemize} \item We derive a method to perform a direct transformation of the kernel matrix that corresponds to a null-space projection in the empirical feature space.
+We show that the theoretical properties of the kernel matrix are retained and demonstrate out-of-sample extension. \item We illustrate that the transformed kernel is model agnostic: most notably giving rise to a method for fair Support Vector Regression. \item We empirically obtain competitive or improved performance against other contemporary methods on a range of different datasets and fairness scores. \end{itemize} This paper is structured as follows: first we introduce the field of fair machine learning by discussing a selection of related works (\Cref{sec:RW}) with a focus on social implications in \Cref{sec:soc_imp} before presenting the extension of null-space projections to kernel methods (\Cref{sec:meth}).
 In \Cref{sec:exp_res} we empirically demonstrate competitive performance on real-world datasets, afterwards discussing our approach, its limitations and directions for future work (\Cref{sec:disc}).